LlamaEdge/docs/docs/user-guide/get-started-with-llamaedge.md

 This command executes the chat application, allowing you to start interacting with the Llama 2 13b model.
 Here, `wasmedge` is the command to run the WasmEdge runtime, `--nn-preload` specifies the model to use with the WASI-NN plugin, and `-p` sets the prompt template for the chat.

-### Optional: Creating an OpenAI-Compatible API Service
+### Step 5: Create an OpenAI-compatible API Service

 If you're interested in creating a web API service that's compatible with OpenAI, download the API server application: